Redes (film): Film music

 The Mexican composer Silvestre Revueltas, who had not previously written film music, was commissioned to provide the score in 1934.
 Revueltas was a protégé of Carlos Chávez, who had appointed him as assistant conductor of the Symphony Orchestra of Mexico: however, the two men fell out around the time of the commission (possibly because Chávez had expected to write the music).
 Revueltas visited Alvarado during the shooting, and composed quickly.

 The score is considered a classic of film music.
 As the music rarely overlaps with dialogue, it has been possible to show the film with live orchestral accompaniment.
 Redes is one of the few pieces of Mexican film music to have entered the concert repertory.
 Revueltas made an orchestral suite from the Redes score, which he premiered in 1936.
 However, in concert performance the music is usually heard in an arrangement by Erich Kleiber, made in the 1940s after the composer's death.
 Kleiber's version is in two parts and lasts about 16 minutes.

 Release

-Despite the problems making the film, it appears to have been more or less finished in 1935.
+Despite the problems in making the film, it appears to have been more or less finished in 1935.
 More editing was done before its release in Mexico in 1936.
 The film was released in France and the US in 1937.
 It was restored in 2009 by the World Cinema Foundation.